jliu69a/myExp5/README.md

 # myExp5

-This is the enhancement of the MyExpense redesign, changes in UI/UX to improve user experience.
-And follow the MVVM as close as possible.
+Enhancement in UI/UX to improve user experience.
+Follow the MVVM as close as possible.

-Not completed yet, still in progress.
+Not completed yet, in progress.